joemeyer1/gpt2-poetry/README.md

 # gpt2-poetry

+## Summary

-Summary: This software generates free verse poetry interactively using GPT-2, a transformer-based neural network.
+This software generates free verse poetry interactively using GPT-2, a transformer-based neural network.
 A human user accepts or rejects generated chunks of text until poem is complete.

 This is the code for the paper "Generating Free Verse Poetry With Transformer Networks" (Copyright (c) 2019 Joseph Meyer & Mark Hopkins), available here: https://www.dropbox.com/s/1s5ix4erqhrsdz2/Generating_Free_Verse_Poetry_With_Transformer_Networks.pdf?dl=0 .
 It is my senior thesis for Reed College (Computer Science BA, 2019).

-To Install:
+## To Install

 1) Install python version >= 3.6.8 from: https://www.python.org/downloads/ .
 (To install a specific Python version, i.e. '3.6.8', you can just go to this url, command-f then type your version, i.e. '3.6.8' - there will only be one match.)
 This software has been tested and confirmed compatible with Python 3.6.8 and Python 3.7.4.